 Funding Graduate Student Conference Travel

-There are three main funding sources for graduate student travel to conferences:
+Funding sources for graduate student travel to conferences:

 - Students cannot apply until AFTER they have completed their travel but must apply by the last day of the month in which they completed the conference travel.
 See website for rules and application procedures.

 - Students are strongly encouraged to have applications reviewed by Rocío García before submitting to the Graduate College.